 “Jack, not on the table!” – Chrissy

-Not only does this episode include one of the show’s first of many hilarious misunderstandings (Janet overhearing Jack and Chrissy in the kitchen feeding a puppy…which is clearly NOT what she thinks is going on), it also introduces us to upstairs neighbor, used car salesman Larry Dallas (Richard Kline).
+Not only does this episode include one of the show’s first of many hilarious misunderstandings (Janet overhearing Jack and Chrissy in the kitchen feeding a puppy…which is NOT what she thinks is going on), but it also introduces us to upstairs neighbor, used car salesman Larry Dallas (Richard Kline).

-An all-around entertaining “Three’s Company” episode.
+An all-around, one of the more entertaining “Three’s Company” episodes.

-Three’s Company Episode Ranking: Season 2
+Three’s Company: Season 2 Episodes Ranked

 #25: “Jack’s Navy Pal”

-Well, I guess “that’s what you get for trying to hit a blind man.”
+It’s also a bit frustrating that the episode’s plot doesn’t have much of a payoff.
+I guess “that’s what you get for trying to hit a blind man.”

 #24: “Janet’s High School Sweetheart”